 3) The Explanatory Post

-Explanatory blog posts are where I shine.
+Explanatory lifestyle blog posts are where I shine.
 I love writing 2,000 to 3,000 words to explain a topic in detail.
 I take a big topic, like the presidential primary elections, and I break it down so it’s easy to understand.

 Explanatory posts tend to perform well in search.
 They also continue to attract page views year after year, especially if you update the post as new information becomes available.